kdp038/python-portfolio/README.md

 ```

-##Defensive Programm
+## Defensive Programming
-In this section we explore what defensive programming is and some techniques that can be used in python
+In this section, we explore what defensive programming is and some techniques that can be used in python

 ```python
 numbers = [1.5, 2.3, 0.7, -0.001, 4.4]